Integration of third-party Vaadin components is described in Section 4.5.10.1, “Using Third-Party Vaadin Components”.

 -

-Run the Project properties section of the Studio navigation panel.
+Run the command from the Project properties section of the Studio navigation panel.

 Add a dependency on the component add-on to the web module in the project’s build.gradle: